StrangeBeeCorp/docs/docs/flow/operations/security.md

 Two network-level restrictions narrow the exposure further:

 * Host firewall: When every caller is known, restrict inbound port 443 to their source addresses.
 TheHive reaches TheHive Flow on the same port, so keep TheHive host among the allowed sources.
 * Nginx: To restrict the webhook paths only, keeping the rest of the listener open to TheHive, add a dedicated location block to the [nginx configuration template](../configuration/nginx-configuration.md) and restart nginx.
-Location blocks don't inherit the proxy directives, so the block repeats them, including the headers that carry the client IP the rate limiter reads:
+Location blocks don't inherit the proxy directives, so the block repeats them, including the headers that carry the client IP into the application logs:

     ```nginx
     location /webhook/ {